cafeline/pointcloud_compressor/README.md

 ### block_size_optimizer_node

 Evaluates compression performance for a range of block sizes and reports the best configuration.
-The node can execute once on startup or expose a trigger service for on-demand optimization, and optionally runs a final compression pass with the chosen block size.
+The node can execute once on startup or expose a trigger service for on-demand optimization, and always runs a final compression pass using the optimal block size.

 #### Subscribed Topics